MayurSurkutla/ML1_Bike-Sharing-Assignment_Linear-Regression/README.md

 * [Acknowledgements](#acknowledgements)

 ## General Information
+This project involves creating a model to predict the demand for shared bikes based on various factors.
+It aims to help BoomBikes, a US bike-sharing provider, recover from revenue losses due to the COVID-19 pandemic by understanding and catering to future bike demand.

+Context:
-- A bike-sharing system lets people rent bikes for a short time, either for free or at a cost.
-Many systems have docking stations where bikes are locked.
-Users can unlock a bike by providing payment or access details.
-After using the bike, they return it to any docking station in the same network.
+- Service Description: Bike-sharing systems provide bikes for short-term use, either for a fee or free.
+Users typically borrow a bike from a computer-controlled dock and return it to any dock within the system.
-- The Bike Sharing Model aims to predict how many people will use shared bikes after the Covid-19 quarantine ends.
-This will help them get ready to meet customer demand, stay ahead of competitors, and increase their profits.
-- This project provides a linear regression model to help management see how demand changes with different factors.
-They can use this information to adjust their business strategy and meet customer needs.
-The model will also help them understand demand patterns in a new market.
+- Current Challenge: BoomBikes has faced revenue dips during the pandemic and seeks to develop a business plan to boost revenue once normalcy returns.
+- Objective: The company aims to understand the factors affecting bike demand to better prepare and meet future needs, thereby distinguishing itself from competitors.

+Business Goals:
+- Identify significant variables that predict bike demand.
+- Understand how these variables influence demand.
+- Use the model to adjust business strategies and meet customer expectations.
+- Gain insights into the demand dynamics of new markets.

+Data Description:
+- The dataset includes daily bike demand data in the American market, influenced by various factors like meteorological conditions and user behavior.

+- The model will utilize these independent variables to predict the target variable (count), representing total bike rentals.
+- By achieving these goals, BoomBikes aims to enhance its market position and profitability.

 ## Technologies Used
 - Python: 3.12.3